Chad-Powellv1/pseudoCode/pseudocode.md

       - **FUNCTION**: RECEIVES wireless signals from the Wireless Remote Object to remotely ACCESS the Control Unit Object.

-        - IF Remote Sensor HAS electric power (in case infrared add AND sensor is not COVERED)
+        - IF Remote Sensor HAS electric power (IF infrared add AND sensor is not COVERED)

         - THEN Remote Sensor can receive Wireless Remote signal

-        - IF Remote Sensor DOES NOT HAVE electric power (in case of infrared add OR sensor is COVERED)
+        - IF Remote Sensor DOES NOT HAVE electric power (IF infrared add OR sensor is COVERED)

         - THEN Remote Sensor cannot receive Wireless Remote signal